 February 26, 2023 — A Week in Guatemala

 I just flew back from a week in Guatemala, and boy are my arms tired!
 Sit back, relax, and read all about the journey.
-And if you’re not on FB, you can see the beautiful pictures (sadly without captions) at:

 I don’t feel like much has changed from my itinerary in my year recap, so I’m going to eschew any update on projects till next time, and just do a (hopefully) quick trip recap.

 THURSDAY, FEBRUARY 16th, DAY 1: TRAVEL DAY, GUATEMALA CITY

 The main reason I went to Guatemala was for Celia and Victor’s wedding.
 Victor’s parents grew up in Guatemala, so they decided it would be a wonderful destination for the nuptials!
 I met Joyce, Celia’s twin sister who lives in Paris (where I visited in 2014) and her friend/plus one, Jacquie at JFK since they decided to take the same flight to Guatemala City.
 After an uneventful flight we got through immigration incredibly quickly, and then got picked up in a cab to be taken to our hostel, which was in a gated community (ala “The Walking Dead”).